kiva/kv-ui-elements/README.md

 Pull down and $ `npm install`

 ### Developing Components with Storybook
-For Node versions 15.13.x you can run Storybook from the root directory
+For Node versions 15.13.x and above you can run Storybook from the root directory
-$ `npm run storybook`;
+$ `npm run storybook`

 Otherwise,
 $ `cd kv-components && npm run storybook`